Listeriosis is a rare infection caused by bacteria called listeria. It usually goes away on its own, but can cause serious problems for some people.

 These foods do not always cause listeriosis.
 If you have eaten them recently, you do not need to do anything unless you get symptoms of the infection.

-- someone else who has it – for example, if you eat food they have handled when they have not washed their hands
+- someone else who has it – for example, if you eat food they've handled when they've not washed their hands

 - close contact with farm animals – especially sheep and cows that are giving birth